alexlacey/wikipedia-race/README.md

 # Wikipedia Wars

 This app allows people to race to see who can reach a destination Wikipedia page the fastest.
+We use the Wikipedia API to generate random pages.

 The start page is hosted at https://immense-stream-44778.herokuapp.com and the source code can be found at https://github.com/wangandrew/wikipedia-wars-start-page